Yue-Zhengyuan/Lectures/Condensed_Matter/Luttinger_Liquid/XXZ_Chain.md

 # The XXZ Spin Chain

+Reference:

-Reference: *Quantum Physics in One Dimension* by Thierry Giamarchi
+- *Quantum Physics in One Dimension* by Thierry Giamarchi
+- *Quantum Field Theory in Strongly Correlated Electronic Systems* by Naoto Nagaosa

 <div class="result">